bigskysoftware/hypermedia-systems-book/ch07-a-dynamic-archive-ui.typ

 #index[htmx][swap model]
 #index[htmx][settling]
-When we discussed the htmx swap model in Chapter 4, we focused on the classes that htmx adds and removes, but we skipped over the process of "settling."
+When we discussed the htmx swap model in @ch04, we focused on the classes that htmx adds and removes, but we skipped over the process of "settling."
 In htmx, settling involves several steps: when htmx is about to replace a chunk of content, it looks through the new content and finds all